A ‘sad and horrific’ death for a starving bear whose intestines were blocked by garbage and was euthanized – KION546

 A ‘sad and horrific’ death for a starving bear whose intestines were blocked by garbage and was euthanized

-(CNN) — Colorado wildlife officers had to euthanize a sick bear after receiving multiple calls from concerned residents in Telluride.
+(CNN) — Colorado wildlife officers euthanized a sick bear after receiving multiple calls from concerned residents in Telluride.

 And during a necropsy, wildlife officers came across a disturbing discovery inside the bear.